Makuo12/Freenove-esp32-rust/src/03_Project_1.1_Blink.md

-# Chapter 1 LED (Important)
+# Project 1.1 Blink (Important)

-This chapter is the Start Point in the journey to build and explore ESP32 WROOM electronic projects.
 We will start with simple “Blink” project.

 ## Requirements